moggieuk/Happy-Hare/README.md

 Configuration and calibration will vary slightly depending on your particular brand of MMU althought the steps are essentially the same with some being dependent on hardware configuration.
 Here are the five basic steps.

 ### 1\.
 Important MMU Vendor / Version Specification
 Happy Hare functionality will vary with MMU vendor.
 After running the installer ir is important to verify `mmu_vendor` and `mmu_version` correctly in `mmu_parameters.cfg` because they define the basic capabilities and options in Happy Hare.
-The only complication is in order to support the many variations of ERCF v1.1 the correct suffix must be specified depending on modifications/upgrades.
+The only complication is that in order to support the many variations of ERCF v1.1 the correct suffix must be specified depending on modifications/upgrades.

 <details>
 <summary><sub>🔹 Read more about vendor/version specification...</sub></summary>